NEW ZEALAND

 with this skin of mine.

-with the pin of love
+with the closeness of love

-with a pin that will never
+2 that will never

 rust away.